After months of lockdown, travel and tourism have slowly restarted. Discover what the EU recommends to ensure safe journeys.

-While people will need to take precautions and follow health and safety instructions from national authorities, the European Commission has come up with guidelines and recommendations to help EU countries coordinate the safe lifting of travel restrictions.
+While people need to take precautions and follow health and safety instructions from national authorities, the European Commission has come up with guidelines and recommendations to help you to travel safely.

 - Book tickets and check-in online to avoid queues, when possible